grafana/tempo/docs/sources/tempo/operations/polling.md

 ---
-title: Use polling to monitor backend
+title: Use polling to monitor backend status
-menuTitle: Use polling to monitor backend
+menuTitle: Use polling to monitor backend status
 description: Monitor Tempo's backend using polling
 weight: 55
 aliases:
 - /docs/tempo/operations/polling
 ---

-# Use polling to monitor Temppo's backend status
+# Use polling to monitor Tempo's backend status

 Tempo maintains knowledge of the state of the backend by polling it on regular intervals.
 There are currently only two components that need this knowledge and, consequently, only two that poll the backend: compactors